arialdomartini/Back-End-Developer-Interview-Questions/README.md

 ####[[↑]](#toc) <a name='general'>General Questions:</a>

 * Why Functional Programming matters?
+When should a functional programming language be used?
 * What is Encapsulation important for?
 * What is a real-time system and how is it different from an ordinary system?
 * What's the relationship between real-time languages and heap memory allocation?